-The draft policy will be given to all members of the Governing Body, and all teaching and non-teaching members of staff.
-Copies of the document will be available to all parents through the school's prospectus and a copy will be available in the school office.
-Details of the content of the RSE curriculum will also be published on the school's website.
+This policy is be given to all members of the Governing Body, and all teaching and non-teaching members of staff.
+Copies of the document are available to all parents via the school website and a request for a paper copy can be made at the school offices.
+Details of the content of the RSHE curriculum are also published on the school's website and parents have access to an online portal specifically for the programme used.